idea of privacy

 with the act

-Located in Borough of Fulham, London at the rear of a 19th Century Terrace House.
+Located in Borough of Fulham, London at the rear of a typical 19th Century Terrace House.
 A highly overlooked site led us to explore the ideals of peeking and privacy.
-A bespoke triangular skylight acts as a node point for the intervention allow constricted views from above, the roof geometry tucks and wraps around this node creating a tectonic folder geometry.
-At the rear of the intervention privacy is much more controlled with a set of sliding doors to a private garden.
+A bespoke triangular skylight acts as a node point for the intervention, allowing restricted views from above.
+The roof geometry tucks and wraps around this node creating a tectonic folded geometry.
+At the rear of the intervention privacy is much less controlled with a set of sliding doors to a private garden beyond.

-The interior palette was white albeit in several different complementary materials: white marble for all surfaces, Oiled Douglas Fir flooring in extra wide planks and textured white pigment plaster. adding a depth and earthy texture to the interior.
+The interior palette is formed from complementary materials: white marble for all surfaces, white oiled Douglas Fir flooring in extra wide planks and textured white pigment plaster.
+The primary structure is wrapped in a mirror chrome to allow light refraction along the space.
+These white hue materials add depth and texture to the interior while helping to ease the low light levels in the previous extension.

 Date - 2019 Cost Buget - £100k Visuals - Hyper_